Gas During Pregnancy: Causes and Prevention

 The buildup of gas happens whether you are pregnant or not.
 However, you may discover more challenges with gas once you discover you are pregnant.
 One of the key contributing factors to experiencing more gas during pregnancy is the increased levels of progesterone.
 Progesterone is a hormone that causes the muscles throughout your body to relax.

-Unfortunately, the progesterone hormone muscle relaxation makes it harder to control the release of gas.
+Unfortunately, the progesterone-induced muscle relaxation makes it harder to control the release of gas.
 Don’t be surprised if you ended up passing gas in an awkward situation creating a little embarrassment.
 Just laugh it off and blame it on the baby.

 How can you prevent gas during pregnancy